ConsumerDataStandardsAustralia/standards/slate/source/includes/endpoint-version-schedule/index.html.md

 The following tables describe the endpoint versions and the dates they become binding within the data standards.

-**Binding Date** indicates the dates the particular version of an endpoint becomes binding in the data standards.
+**Binding Date** indicates the date the particular version of an endpoint becomes binding in the data standards.

-**Retirement Date** indicates, where relevant, denotes the date a specific version can be retired and is no longer supported.
+**Retirement Date** indicates, where relevant, the date a specific version can be retired and is no longer supported.
 All consumers of the affected endpoint must upgrade to a more recent version currently available.

 **Date Introduced** indicates the release of the standards, including release date, when the endpoint version was first introduced.
 This is not the Binding Date.